-The TOE comprises the SVS image.
-SVS can be considered as a security system based on a fully encrypted disk image which allows only authorised users to transport and access the payload in a secure manner.
-SVS image has been designed to be loaded under a virtualization environment, like VM ware.
+The TOE comprises the GUI tool, called SOS Generator, and the resulting SOS image.
+SOS image can be considered as a security operating system based on a full encryption floppy-size image which allows authorised users to transport and access the payload in a secure manner.
+SOS image has been designed to be loaded under a physical environment.
+For instance, and due to its small size, SOS image can be encapsulated on a floppy R/O image.

-Every time SVS boots, a new and completely clean environment is created, effectively preventing any malware from entering into the system.
+Every time SOS boots, a new and completely clean environment is created, effectively preventing any malware from entering into the system.

 TOE guarantees the integrity and confidentiality of the payload as well as the integrity of the TOE itself.
-Any change in the content of the SVS image (including the payload) will lead to a rejection of the booting.
-The TOE relies in the enciphering of the binary image of the secured operating system and a CRC 32-bit verification mechanism to protect SVS from unauthorized modifications.
+Any change in the content of the SOS image (including the payload) will lead to a rejection of the booting.
+The TOE relies in the enciphering of the binary image of the secured operating system and a CRC 32-bit verification mechanism to protect SOS from unauthorized modifications.

-Pre-boot authentication mechanism (PBA) assures that only the authorised user can load SVS and therefore access the payload it contains, guaranteeing its confidentiality.
-The user must authenticate to the SVS presenting his/her credentials.
+Pre-boot authentication mechanism (PBA) assures that only the authorised user can load SOS and therefore access the payload it contains, guaranteeing its confidentiality.
+In case of configuring the SOS image for requiring user authentication, the user must authenticate to the SOS presenting his/her credentials.
 The credentials include the smart card eDNI (Spanish electronic Identification Card) and a user password.

-Due to the necessity of an external user secret (password), the security of the product is highly increased.
-SVS CC EAL2 configurations completely assure the integrity of SVS at the same time that the access to the payload is controlled.
+In case of using a configuration based on an external user secret (password), the security of the product is highly increased.
+SOS configurations that imply the knowledge of a user password are the configurations recommended by Secuware and certified under CC EAL2 requirements, as well as the configurations that completely assure the integrity of SOS at the same time that the access to the payload is controlled.

 The TOE does not rely on its IT environment to achieve any of its required security properties.
-However, it is supposed that the platform where SVS is loaded is free from any keylogger or malware that could compromise the password provided by the user.
+However, it is supposed that the platform where SOS is loaded is free from any keylogger or malware that could compromise the password provided by the user.
 Therefore, it is assumed the existence of a secure communication channel between the user and the TOE for the password transference.